-- 1/3 to the county for their general purposes - 1/3 to the town for their general purposes - 1/3 to the school districts for their general purposes - The school payment is not a county apportionment under M.S.
+- 1/3 to the county for their general purposes - 1/3 to the town for their general purposes - For the unorganized township 63-17 the amount should be transferred by the county to the governing body of the public safety facility located within the township and should be used for ongoing operations and maintenance of the facility. - 1/3 to the school districts for their general purposes - $\circ~$ The school payment is not a county apportionment under M.S.
 127A.34 and is not subject to aid recapture